 The term unicorn company is used in the venture capital industry to describe a privately held or startup company with a valuation of more than $1 billion.
 Seems simple enough right?
 So, why is it that unicorn companies are so hard to find?

-Because it is incredibly rare for a company to reach a valuation of more than $1 billion without the help of the public markets.
-For this to happen, one of two things has to be true:
+Because it is incredibly rare for private companies to reach a valuation of more than $1 billion without the help of the public markets.
+For these companies to reach unicorn status, one of two things has to be true:

 - A privately held company has generated such strong sales that a valuation of $1 billion or more is justified by this incredible performance.

-- A startup company has an idea that’s so innovative that even the experts are willing to throw caution to the wind for a chance to get involved in what may become revolutionary technology.
+- A startup company has an idea that’s so innovative that even the experts are willing to throw caution to the wind for a chance to get involved in what may become a revolutionary offering.

 That doesn’t happen often.

 Venture capitalist Aileen Lee, founder of Cowboy Ventures and the expert who coined the term, described four main categories of unicorn companies, which include consumer audience, e-commerce, software-as-a-service, and enterprise software.
 Her research showed that the vast majority of unicorn companies were split relatively evenly across these four key business models.

 Examples of Unicorn Companies

 Keep in mind that unicorn companies are startup companies that have grown to be worth more than $1 billion.
 That’s exceptionally rare, but it does happen.
-According to CBInsights, there are currently more than 400 unicorn companies in existence today around the world, including many in the U.S. and China and several in India, Germany, South Korea, and the United Kingdom.
+According to CBInsights, there are currently more than 900 companies in this category today, with a large number of unicorns in the U.S. and China, as well as several in India, Germany, South Korea, and the United Kingdom.
 Some unicorn companies that you may have heard of include:

 - Airbnb.
 Founded in 2008, Airbnb quickly grew to become the online vacation rentals hotspot.
-The application gives homeowners a way to earn money from investment properties or their own homes when they are traveling, and gives travelers a wide array of lower cost, higher value options for rentals during their vacations or work trips.
-The company is currently planning an initial public offering (IPO) and has been privately valued at $31 billion according to The New York Times.
+The application gives homeowners a way to earn money from investment properties or their own homes when they’re traveling, and gives travelers a wide array of lower cost, higher value options for rentals during their vacations or work trips.
+The company launched its IPO in December 2020 at $146 per share, closing its opening day with a market cap of more than $86 billion.

 - Epic Games.
 Epic Games is the creator of the smash hit video game Fortnite.
 The company has also seen success with its titles Infinity Blade and Unreal Tournament.
-Epic Games reached a valuation of more than $17 billion long before any plans of an IPO.
+Epic Games surpassed a $17 billion valuation long before any plans of an IPO.

-One similarity you’ll notice among all of these companies — other than the fact that they have tremendously high valuations — is the fact that they are all in technology.
-Looking at the full list of unicorn companies on CBInsights, you’ll find that nine of the top 10 unicorn companies by valuation are centered around innovative technology in one way or another.
+One similarity you’ll notice among all of these companies — other than the fact that they have tremendously high valuations — is the fact that they are all tech companies.
+Looking at the full list of unicorn companies on CBInsights, you’ll find that the top 10 unicorn companies by valuation are centered around innovative technology in one way or another.

 Pro tip: If you’re thinking about adding a unicorn company to your portfolio after they go public, make sure you do your due diligence.
 Stock screeners like Trade Ideas can help you narrow down the choices to companies that meet your requirements.
 Learn more about our favorite stock screeners.

-As with an investment in any other type of company, making an investment in a unicorn company comes with pros and cons.
+As with any investment, investing in a unicorn company comes with pros and cons.

 Pros of Investing in Unicorns

 There are several benefits to investing in unicorn companies.
-Some of the most impressive of these benefits include:
+Some of the most impressive include:

 - You Likely Know the Company.
-Unicorn companies don’t grow to billion dollar valuations before their IPO without a reason for that valuation.
+Unicorn companies don’t grow to billion-dollar valuations before their IPO without a reason.
 These companies have created something highly innovative.
 If the product they’ve created is on the market, it is likely a very popular one.
 If it hasn’t hit the market yet, a large audience likely already knows it’s coming.
-Think about it, Airbnb hasn’t yet gone public, but if you haven’t heard the name, chances are that you live under a rock.
 There’s a strategic benefit to investing in companies that you have heard of and know well.
 Remember, educated investing gives the investor a better chance of seeing growth.

 - Some Unicorns Really Do Fly.
 As their namesake mythical creatures do, some unicorn companies fly following their IPO.
 A great example of a successful unicorn company is Zoom.
-The stock debuted at just $32 per share.
+The stock debuted in 2019 at just $36 per share.
 One year later, the stock was trading at well above $100 per share, briefly hitting a peak above $500 per share in late 2020.
 Today, even after significant consolidation, the company’s valuation sits at well over $40 billion and shares trade in the triple digits.

 - Innovation Has Long-Term Value.
 Unicorn companies are the kings of innovation, and there’s tremendous value in that.
 Those that do hit tend to hit hard, generating tremendous long-term profits.
 Take a look at Tesla.
 After launching a unicorn IPO at $17 per share in 2010, the stock has never fallen below its IPO price.
-Just 10 years later, the stock has multiplied more than 100 times.
+Just 11 years later, the stock is worth nearly $1,000 per share.

 Cons of Investing in Unicorns